 As a first-year Micah, you must meet the following requirements:

 Up to 50 first-year students are admitted to the Micah program each year.
-Students interested in the first-year community must submit a brief online application before April 22 of their senior year of high school.
+Students interested in the first-year community must submit a brief online application during their senior year of high school.
 Applications are accepted beginning Dec.
 1. Early applications are encouraged.